PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 14:30:29
+Last updated: 2024-04-08 14:31:03
-Random Quote: I don't take nothin' a drug addict says personally.
-'Cause I don't believe nothin' a drug addict say. - Fezco
+Random Quote: I don't wanna be choosing between two girls, I wanna be a complete head over heels idiot for one! - Ted Mosby